How To Prune Hydrangeas

 Limelight hydrangeaThe Limelight hydrangea blooms on new growth, so it should be pruned in late winter, before new growth begins.
 Although the florets look similar to those of bigleaf hydrangeas, Limelight has teardrop-shaped bloom clusters and blooming starts later in the summer.

-Most of the other hydrangeas should be pruned in summer, once they have finished blooming.
+Most of the other hydrangeas should be pruned in late summer, once they have finished blooming.
 Most of these bloom on what's called "old wood" — growth from the year before.
 If you prune them in early spring, you risk cuting off the dormant flower buds.
 By pruning right after the blooms have faded, you allow the plant time to set buds for the next year.
+Remove up to 1/3 of the total number of stems on each plant.

 Oakleaf (H. quercifolia) and bigleaf hydrangea (H. macrophylla), including Nikko Blue and all the other pink- and blue-flowering cultivars, bloom from buds set the previous year.
 If they need pruning to maintain size or shape, do it in the summer, preferably before August.